Water-Melon/Melang/docs/lib/sys.md

 Input:

-- var - any type can be accepted.
+- `var` - any type can be accepted.
-  - array - output all array values and array keys and more other details.
+  - array - output all array elements and array keys and more details.
-  - object - output all properties detail information.
+  - object - output all properties' detail.
-  - other type - output detail information of *var*.
+  - other type - output details of `var`.

 Return value:

+- `nil`

-##### Example
+Example

 ```
 sys = Import('sys');